Getting a Library Card or YorkCard

 The online form asks you to provide a four-digit PIN.
 If you misplace or forget it, library staff will be happy to look it up for you.
 Existing members who have forgotten their PIN should use the “forgot your PIN” link when logging on instead.

-The York Card is a residents’ card that offers some great discounts at top attractions and leisure facilities across the city of York.
+The York Card offers residents some great discounts at top attractions and leisure facilities across the city of York.
+The York Card is now available as a virtual card so you can apply online and there’s no need to visit the library to collect it.